 Playing the Hangman ESL Game in class is an effective method for helping students recall vocabulary, improve pronunciation and practice using new words from the curriculum.
 It is usually used with younger ages but can also be fun for adult learners too if adapted appropriately.Kids, Adults

-Hangman Game Preparation:
+Hangman ESL Game Preparation:

-Hangman Game Guidelines:
+Hangman ESL Game Guidelines:

 Most students are familiar with Hangman since it is something they have played in their early years of education.
 If they are very young learners, some explanation and modeling of the activity may be necessary.

-Model a simple example and ask them to guess the letters that are in the word.
+Second, model a simple example and ask them to guess the letters that are in the word.
 If they guess incorrectly, draw the man’s face – a circle – on the hanging device.
 Remember to put the incorrect letters at the side so they know that the letters have already been said.
 When they guess a correct letter, fill in the blank space with the letter.